BHAGAVAD GITA

 - Prakriti is the cause of activity: the doer, the means of doing and the thing is done.

-- Purusha is the reason for the consciousness in accordance with the experience of being pleasurable and painful.
+- Purusha is the reason for the consciousness of pleasurable and painful experiences.

-Here’s how Lord Krishna showed us the path of wisdom by explaining the concepts that lie in it.
-From the overall conclusion, wisdom is defined by two fundamental concepts of human life – the oppression of Purusha and Prakriti, and the ultimate closure of the purpose of life.
+Lord Krishna explained the path of wisdom.
+In conclusion, wisdom is defined by two fundamental concepts of human life: the oppression of Purusha and Prakriti and the ultimate closure of the purpose of life.

-According to Lord Krishna, a life can be explored by judging our surroundings, knowing the likes and dislikes, making decisions and attitudes of the mind towards the situations.
-However, a person must respond wisely to live a satisfactory life.
+According to Lord Krishna, life can be explored by judging our surroundings, knowing our likes and dislikes, making decisions, and adjusting our attitudes toward situations.
+However, to live a satisfactory life, one must respond wisely.

 Jnana Yoga is a great way to establish a sense of understanding and determination for the situations occurring in our lives.
 Lord Krishna embraced the concepts of wisdom several times while explaining the importance of Yoga in Bhagavad Gita.

-Becoming a wise person in life is not certainly a difficult task.
-Yoga lessons from the Gita has been a great source of knowing our true self and meditation is one of its best activities to concentrate on our purpose with deep mindsets.
-We can witness the characteristics of the fields (body and mind) and the relationship with the supreme spirit through meditation.
+Becoming wise in life is not a difficult task.
+Yoga lessons from the Gita have been a great source of knowing our true selves, and meditation is one of its best activities for concentrating on our purpose with deep mindsets.
+Through meditation, we can witness the characteristics of the fields (body and mind) and the relationship with the supreme Spirit.